Rules and Process for Obtaining and Fighting a VPO

 Impacts of a VPO Places Against a Defendant

-The principle impact of a VPO is an order to stop contact between the Defendant and the Petitioner.
+The principal impact of a VPO is an order to stop contact between the Defendant and the Petitioner.
 However, it can have many additional impacts, including the following:

 • Prohibited the Defendant from attempting or having any contact with the Petitioner by any means, including telephone, mail, e-mail, social media, or any other means, including using a third party to contact the Petitioner;